- Lommasson Center 101

 Freshman Admission is a Three-Step Process

-To apply online or print a paper application, click on the Apply Now link above and choose the term you would like to start.
+To apply online or print a paper application, click an application link above and choose the term you would like to start.
+You can also apply to UM using the Common Application.

 Send UM your official high school transcript upon graduation.
 The transcript must include your date of graduation and final GPA.
 The HiSET and GED are also acceptable.